Head of Content

 Buy-to-let mortgages typically require a higher deposit and come with higher interest rates compared to traditional mortgages.
 The amount that can be borrowed usually depends on the projected rental income of the property.
 The lender will also consider the borrower's personal income, expenses, and credit history when determining the terms of the loan.

-Since the borrower is purchasing a property as an investment, it's essential to carefully consider the potential rental income, as well as all the expenses associated with owning the property.
-These expenses can include mortgage payments, property maintenance costs, taxes, insurance, and other fees.
+Since the borrower is purchasing a property as an investment, it's essential to carefully consider the potential rental income, as well as all expenses associated with owning the property.
+These expenses can include mortgage payments, maintenance costs, taxes, insurance, and other fees.

 Bridging loans are used to provide temporary financial assistance allowing the purchase of a property before the sale of another.